Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Introduction

 Additionally, the advent of Artificial Intelligence (AI) has revolutionized the way researchers tackle the path planning problem \cite{b4}, \cite{b5}.
 By harnessing the power of AI, scholars are now able to construct neural networks that not only learn from simulated and real data but also exhibit human-like expertise in decision-making processes \cite{b6}.
-However, the lack of access to useful data makes training neural networks offline for path planning challenging.
+Beyond supervised pipelines, differentiable planning modules and learned planners such as Value Iteration Networks have shown promise in embedding planning structure into deep models \cite{b28}.
+However, the lack of access to useful data makes the offline training of neural networks challenging.
 In such situations, self-supervised learning methods have proven to be effective \cite{b7}.
-Nevertheless, learning on real-time experimental data can be time-consuming and sometimes unsafe \cite{b8}.
-To ensure safe learning, Proximal Policy Optimization (PPO) \cite{b16} has been employed to train the path planner offline.
-While PPO is widely known as a method in Reinforcement Learning (RL), its application in this paper is slightly different.
-This study assumes that there is no transition between states (observations), meaning the impact of decisions made at any time step on future events is ignored.
+However, in situ real-time learning during field operations can be time consuming and sometimes unsafe \cite{b8}.
+To ensure safe learning, Proximal Policy Optimization (PPO) \cite{b16} has been employed for offline path planner training.
+While PPO is widely known as a method in Reinforcement Learning (RL), this study assumes that there is no transition between states (i.e., observations), that is, the impact of decisions made at any time step on future events is ignored.

 While the safety of the path plays a major role in the path planning task, the smoothness of the path is equally important.
-Due to the low maneuverability of some vehicles, paths with high curvature or sudden changes in yaw angle are not feasible.
+Due to the low maneuverability of underactuated vehicles, paths with high curvature or sudden changes in heading are not feasible.
 In recent years, B-splines have been employed in numerous studies to minimize the curvature of the path \cite{b9,b10,b11}.
+Related trajectory-optimization approaches such as CHOMP and STOMP also explicitly shape smoothness and collision costs for feasible motion generation \cite{b26,b25}.
 While these studies have made notable advancements in incorporating curvature and smoothness into path planning, the computational demand and possible numerical instability of their methods—especially when dealing with non-convex obstacles—present significant challenges for real-time implementation.